ryuryu-ymj/mannot/src/mark.typ

 /// Mark the part in a math block with highlighting.
 ///
 /// - body (content): The target of highlighting and annotation.
-/// - tag (none, label): Optinal tag.
+/// - tag (none, label): Optional tag.
 If you mark content with a tag,
 ///     you can annotate it by specifying the tag.
 /// - color (auto, color): Marking color used for highlighting and annotation.
 /// - fill (auto, none, color, gradient, pattern): The property of highlighting rect.